smikhalevski/react-executor/README.md

 import retryWhen from 'react-executor/plugin/retryWhen';
 import retryFulfilled from 'react-executor/plugin/retryFulfilled';
 import windowFocused from 'react-executor/observable/windowFocused';
+import windowBlurred from 'react-executor/observable/windowBlurred';
+import navigatorOnline from 'react-executor/observable/navigatorOnline';
-import windowOnline from 'react-executor/observable/windowOnline';
+import navigatorOffline from 'react-executor/observable/navigatorOffline';

 useExecutor('test', heavyTask, [

-  // Execute the task every 5 seconds retryFulfilled(Infinity, 5_000),
+  // Execute the task every 5 seconds retryFulfilled({ delay: 5_000 }),

   // Abort the task and prevent future executions
-  // if the window looses focus for at least 10 seconds abortWhen(windowFocused, 10_000),
+  // if the window looses focus for at least 10 seconds abortWhen(windowBlurred, { delay: 10_000 }),

-  // Retry the latest task if the window gains focus
+  // Retry the latest task when the window gains focus retryWhen(windowFocused),
-  // after being out of focus for at least 10 seconds retryWhen(windowFocused, 10_000),

-  // Instantly abort the pending task if the window goes offline abortWhen(windowOnline),
+  // Instantly abort the pending task if the device is disconnected from the network abortWhen(navigatorOffline),

-  // Retry the latest task if the window goes online retryWhen(windowOnline)
+  // Retry the latest task if the window goes online retryWhen(navigatorOnline)
 ]);
 ```